Youssef Chahed

-Youssef Chahed (يوسف الشاهد; born 18 September 1975) is a Tunisian politician who served as the 14th Prime Minister of Tunisia from 27 August 2016 to 27 February 2020.
-Previously he was Secretary of State for Fishing from 2015 to 2016 and Minister of Local Affairs in 2016.
+Youssef Chahed (يوسف الشاهد; born 18 September 1975) is a Tunisian politician who served as the 14th prime minister of Tunisia from 27 August 2016 to 27 February 2020.
+He served as Secretary of State for Fisheries and Minister of Local Affairs in the past.

 He was a member of the Nidaa Tounes party until he formed Tahya Tounes.
 By profession, he is an agricultural engineer, researcher and university professor.
 He was elected president of the newly founded Tahya Tounes party on 2 June 2019.